QuintenQVD0/pterodactyl-documentation/Pterodactyl/docs/Documentation/Tutorials/creating_ssl_certificates.md

 ### Obtaining CloudFlare API Key

 After installing acme.sh, we need to fetch a CloudFlare API key.
-Please make sure that a DNS record (A or CNAME record) is pointing to your target node, and set the cloud to grey (bypassing CloudFlare proxy).
-Then go to My Profile > API keys and on Global API Key subtab, click on "view", enter your CloudFlare password, and copy the API key to clipboard.
+On Cloudfare's website, select your domain, then on the right side, copy your "Zone ID" and "Account ID" then click on "Get your API token", click on "Create Token" > select the template "Edit zone DNS" > select the scope of "Zone Ressources" and then click on "Continue to summary", copy your token.

 ### Creating a Certificate